eldow-OvO/FormScan/README.md

 ![alt text](https://github.com/eldow-OvO/FormScan/blob/main/FormScan.png "Logo")

-A Python-based vulnerability scanner that identifies XSS vulnerabilities in web forms by injecting custom payloads.
+FormScan is a Python-based vulnerability scanner that identifies XSS vulnerabilities in web forms by injecting custom payloads.

 ## 🚀 Features
 - Auto-detects and scans all forms on a given page